 It’s hard to start with what you are willing to give up, but after listing out all the things you DO want from the questions above (and don’t hold back on this part—list everything!)
 Circle three things you could possibly live without on that list.

 Congrats on answering all of these questions and hopefully it sparked some additional self-analysis that will help you find that perfect home!
-Next week, well take a closer look at whether you are a “location” person or a “house” person.
+Next week, we’ll take a closer look at whether you are a “location” person or a “house” person.
 It’s your leading compass on where and what you will look at when you start house hunting.